opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 ### Annual Allowance

 92     Under cl 5(ix) of the MOU (see \[20(d)(iii)\] above), Navin was, and continues to be, obligated to provide the Annual Allowance of S$360,000 a year to Ram and Mrs Ram.
-It was not disputed that payment of the Annual Allowance could take the form of dividends from Evergreen or director’s fees to Ram.[\[note: 74\]](#Ftn_74) It was also not disputed that the Annual Allowance had not been paid since October 2013.[\[note: 75\]](#Ftn_75) Navin was therefore liable to pay Ram and Mrs Ram S$1,440,000 (_ie_, S$720,000 each) being arrears of the Annual Allowance for the years 2014–2017.
+It was not disputed that payment of the Annual Allowance could take the form of dividends from Evergreen or director’s fees to Ram.[^74] It was also not disputed that the Annual Allowance had not been paid since October 2013.[^75] Navin was therefore liable to pay Ram and Mrs Ram S$1,440,000 (_ie_, S$720,000 each) being arrears of the Annual Allowance for the years 2014–2017.
 Since I had set aside the 2015 Deed for material non-disclosure, I found that Navin is under a continuing obligation to pay his parents the Annual Allowance under the MOU.
 As provided in the MOU, the Annual Allowance is payable in three equal instalments, _ie_, on the first of October, February and June of each year.

 ### Mrs Ram’s claim for US$1m for a residential property

 93     Under cl 5(xiii) of the MOU (see \[20(d)(v)\] above), Navin is obligated to acquire a residential property for Mrs Ram worth up to US$1m anywhere she desired so long as she gives notice of such desire to Navin in writing.

-94     Mrs Ram submitted that paragraph 6 of a letter dated 26 August 2016 from her lawyers to Navin’s lawyers constituted the requisite notice for the purposes of cl 5(xiii) of the MOU.[\[note: 76\]](#Ftn_76) I disagreed.
+94     Mrs Ram submitted that paragraph 6 of a letter dated 26 August 2016 from her lawyers to Navin’s lawyers constituted the requisite notice for the purposes of cl 5(xiii) of the MOU.[^76] I disagreed.
 Paragraph 6 of that letter merely asked Navin to confirm that he was ready and willing to perform his obligation under cl 5(xiii).

 95     I granted a declaratory order that Navin is liable to pay Mrs Ram to the extent of US$1m upon receipt of the notice in writing as required under cl 5(xiii).
 Subsequently, I gave directions to implement the carrying out of Navin’s obligation under cl 5(xiii).